OggiDanailov/class_January_2018/week5/day3/day3.md

 4. form - the improtance of form and the imporance of name in forms - the name of the input should be the same as the name of the params term (in our case search)

-5. create password to illustrat what we are going to do in the next two months
+5. create password to illustrates what we are going to do in the next two months

 6. layout.erb and yield - all the html code from the other pages will be compiled where yield is